CarCharging Logo

 Charging from Tesla Superchargers

-Currently Ford, Rivian, GM, and Volvo/Polestar EVs can charge at most Tesla Supercharger locations with the use of an adapter supplied by Ford/Rivian/GM, or purchased from a third party ( A2Z or Lectron).
+Currently many non-Tesla EVs can charge at most Tesla Supercharger locations (see chart below) with the use of an adapter supplied by the manufacturer or purchased from a third party ( A2Z or Lectron).

 Here's a list of EV manufacturers, when they first announced that they would be adding later compatibility to access the Tesla Supercharging network, and when they actually got access: